-'Status modifier' is used by control units in three situations:
+Status modifier is used by control units in three cases:

-1. Control units that cannot provide current status in response to 'test 1/0' present the status-modifier bit alone during the initial-selection procedure.

-2. Busy control units present the status-modifier bit with the busy bit during the initial-selection procedure to differentiate a busy control unit from a busy device.

-3. Control units designed to recognize special ending conditions ('search equal' on a disk) present the status-modifier bit with 'device end' when the special condition occurs.
+- 1. Control units that cannot provide current status in response to test I/O present the status modifier bit alone during the initial-selection procedure. - 2.
+Busy control units present the status modifier bit with the busy bit during the initial-selection sequence or the short busy sequence to differentiate between a busy control unit and a busy device. - 3.
+Control units designed to recognize special ending conditions (search equal on a disk) present the status modifier bit with 'device end' when the special condition occurs.

-In the first case, provision is made for certain types of control units that are not capable of providing current status on a demand basis as required by 'test I/o.'
-Presentation of the status-modifier bit in response to 'test I/o' indicates that the control unit cannot execute the command, and any existing status remains unchanged and unavailable to a 'test I/o.'
-This type of control unit provides status only on a control-unitinitiated selection sequence.
+In the first case, provision is made for certain types of control units that are not capable of providing current status on a demand basis as required by test I/O. Presentation of the status modifier bit in response to test I/O indicates that the control unit cannot execute the command, and any existing status remains unchanged and unavailable to a test I/O. This type of control unit provides status only on a control-unit-initiated selection sequence.

-In the second case, provision is made for indicating that a busy condition pertains to a control unit and not necessarily to the addressed 1/o device.
-This condition occurs when the control unit is required to perform a function that does not involve the 1/o interface (backspace file on magnetic tape).
-The condition may also occur when the control unit has status pending for an 1/o device other than the one addressed.
+In the second case, provision is made for indicating that a busy condition pertains to a control unit and not necessarily to the addressed I/O device.
+(See "Busy" for a description of control-unit-busy status conditions.)

 In the third case, provision is made for control units designed to recognize special ending or synchronizing conditions.
-If the special condition occurs, the statusmodifier bit with the device-end bit is presented during the device-end status cycle.
-Presence of 'status modifer' and 'device end' indicates that the normal sequence of commands must be modified.
+If the special condition occurs, the status modifier bit with the device end bit is presented during the device end status cycle.
+When 'status modifier' and 'device end' bits are present in the status, it indicates that the normal sequence of commands must be modified.